gabrielmoris/design-patterns/readme.md

 In JavaScript, we can implement the Factory Pattern using factory functions.

 **Motivation:** When Object creation logic becomes complicated, for example initializer with "optional parameter hell"

+- The [abstract Factory](factory/abstract-factory.js) creational design pattern that provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+The Abstract Factory pattern is useful when you need to create objects that follow a general structure or pattern, but allow for variations in specific details.
+It allows for the creation of objects without specifying their concrete classes, which can make the code more flexible and easier to maintain.